CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

 ### Estimated Timing: 120 Minutes

-## Task 1: Connect the Microsoft Defender XDR connector
+## Task 1: Connect Microsoft Sentinel to the Microsoft Defender portal

 1. On the **LabVM**, open **Edge** browser, go to the **Microsoft Defender portal** by visiting the following link: [Security portal](https://security.microsoft.com).